bagaking/aplug/README.md

 # aplug

-`aplug` provides Go plugin and methodology utilities.
-The current public API is focused on the `methodology` package, which keeps a collection of structured methodologies in memory and supports loading built-in defaults from an embedded TOML file.
+`aplug` provides Go methodology utilities.
+The current public API is the `methodology` package, which keeps a collection of structured methodologies in memory and supports loading built-in defaults from an embedded TOML file.